asommani/dq_artikelstammdaten/annahmen_methodik_ENG.md

 **Invalid categorization:** Sentinel values, out-of-range prices, and invalid currencies are detected as separate mask categories and combined into a single `mask_invalid`.
 A price can only be counted once even if it falls into multiple categories (union semantics).

-**Valid currencies:** Only `EUR` is listed as a valid currency (`rules.yaml → gueltige_werte.waehrung`).
-Other currencies found in the data are flagged as invalid. dm-drogerie markt operates in 14 European markets, each with potentially different local currencies.
-However, since the task brief provides no multi-currency specification, `EUR` is assumed to be the only valid currency for this dataset.
-Additionally, the specific invalid currencies found in the data can be ruled out on operational grounds: dm does not operate in Switzerland or India, making `CHF` and `INR` invalid regardless of any broader currency policy.
+**Valid currencies:** `EUR` and `CHF` are listed as valid currencies (`rules.yaml → gueltige_werte.waehrung`).
+Since the task describes a fictitious retailer with no explicit market specification, it is assumed the company operates in the DACH region (Germany, Austria, Switzerland), making both EUR and CHF plausible.
+INR (Indian Rupee) is flagged as invalid as India is not a plausible market for a DACH-based retailer.
+This assumption is documented here as it affects the invalid currency count: 13 INR entries are flagged as invalid (previously 32 when only EUR was accepted)."

 ---